merthsoft/tugace/readme.md

 ## Commands

 Commands are typed in all caps and parameters are evaluated using the OS evaluation.
-Commands with `{` are expeting a list.
+Commands with `{` are expecting a list.
 Commands that don't accept lists can take a list, and only the first element will be used.

 Because TUGA uses the OS evaluation, your parameters can be formulas--and they can even be complex (imaginary value is truncated before passed on to the turtle itself).
 This means you can do `COLOR randInt(0, 255` to set the turtle to a random color.
 Additionally, the variables are the system variables.
 If you do `1->A` before running your program, and your program is `INC A`, then on the homescreen of TI-OS you check the value of `A`, it will be `2`.